ozziexsh/comit-react/exercises/03-html-lists/readme.md

 Lists are all over the web.
 Dropdowns, top 10's, viewing your favourite spotify songs, lists are everywhere.

 As we learned in the last exercise, many elements (like `<em>`, `<strong>`, etc) have default styling/formatting attached to them.
-Lists get styling to, wzell, look like a list.
+Lists get styling to, you guessed it, look like a list.

 There are 3 types of lists in HTML, all by default have a `block` layout: